AdamTMalek/CProjectMaker/README.md

-# CProjectMaker
+# CProjectManager
-CProjectMaker (or cpm for short) makes it much easier to:
+CProjectManager (or cpm for short) makes it much easier to:
 * Create a base for a new project (see usage for more information)
 * Create a module (header with include guard + source file)